 \subsubsection{Molecular cloud}

-Our simulations start with an spherical cloud model of mass $10^4$ \MSun and initial radius \SI{3}{pc}.
+Our simulations start with a spherical cloud model of mass $10^4$ \MSun and initial radius \SI{3}{pc}.
 We use 32.000 SPH particles, which results in a resolution of 0.3 \MSun per particle.
 The softening in the simulations is \SI{0.05}{pc}.
-We use a power-law velocity spectrum to model large scale turbulence \citep{bate2003}.
-Each realization of a molecular cloud has a different random seed, so the substructure that originates is different in every run of the simulation.
+We use a power-law velocity spectrum to model large-scale turbulence \citep{bate2003}.
+Each realization of a molecular cloud has a different random seed, and as a result, the substructure is different in every run.
 We run 6 realizations of the molecular cloud collapse simulations.
-There realizations differ only in the random seed used to determine the position and velocities of the SPH particles.
+These realizations differ only in the random seed used to determine the position and velocities of the SPH particles.